Internal control: the key to secure financial systems ?

 Internal-control--the-key-points

-Reducing risks to a minimum is a wish shared by all companies.
-Accidents, mistakes or criminal acts have no place in businesses.
-This is true when it comes to protection at work, but also when it comes to protecting company sites from unauthorized access by third parties.
-While the same rules and measures can be implemented for these rather tangible aspects, it is more difficult to guarantee the quality of the financial system or management.
-This is why many companies establish an internal control system.
-They have to make sure that everything works the way the company wants it too.
-Discover some examples of preventive, detective and corrective internal control in this article.
+Reducing risks to a minimum is every company’s dream.
+Accidents, mistakes, or fraudulent acts have no place in businesses.
+This is true when it comes to protection at work, or protecting company sites from unauthorized access by third parties for example.
+While specific rules and measures can be implemented for these rather tangible aspects, it’s more difficult to guarantee the quality of financial systems or processes.
+To answer these less tangible threats, many companies set up an internal control system.
+Discover some examples of preventive, corrective, and detective controls in this article.

 What is internal control?